“Nothing ever goes to plan but we always get to the destination.”

 There may never be a more fitting quote, to sum up, Drew McIntyre’s journey to the WWE Championship, as the first-ever British WWE Champion utters those words during WWE 24: Drew McIntyre – The Chosen One, which is now available to watch on the WWE Network.

 ‘The Chosen One’ is a title that may not be appropriate, though.
 Even to an outsider, after watching this one-hour special, it’s evident that the perfect cocktail of natural ability, and the hard work, determination, and drive to hone that ability got him there.
-Even if the Ayr-born Superstar had to take the pass less travelled.
+Even if the Ayr-born Superstar had to take the path less travelled.

 If it went to plan, it wouldn’t match the last ten years of Drew McIntyre’s journey.
 The WWE Champion proclaims that statement in a Zoom call with his family back in Scotland moments after winning the WWE Championship at WrestleMania in an empty Performance Center.